Menu

 • Japanese Netsukes: A Very Early English Language Article by Norman L. Sandfield

-• The Armchair Collector: Searching for Jurojin: by Richard Hieronymus
+• The Armchair Collector: Searching for Jurojin by Richard Hieronymus

-• Book Review: The World of Netsuke by Dr. Patrizia Jirka-Schmitz
+• Book Review - The World of Netsuke by Dr. Patrizia Jirka-Schmitz

-• Questions and Answers by Yukari Yoshida and Joseph Kurstin
+• Q&A by Yukari Yoshida and Joseph Kurstin

-• Auctions by Douglas J.K.
-Wright
+• Auctions by Ed McNiff

 The International Netsuke Society is vehemently opposed to the trafficking, trade or commerce of illegal ivory, horn or any other illegal material.
 We support and comply with all international laws and regulations, including but not limited to the Convention on International Trade in Endangered Species (CITES), the Endangered Species Act, and the African Elephant Conservation Act.